-On this day in 1939, one of the most famous scenes in movie history is filmed--Rhett Butler and Scarlett O’Hara parting in Gone with the Wind.
+On June 27, 1939, one of the most famous scenes in movie history is filmed: Rhett Butler and Scarlett O’Hara parting in Gone with the Wind.
 Director Victor Fleming also shot the scene using the alternate line, “Frankly, my dear, I just don’t care,” in case the film censors objected to the word “damn.”
 The censors approved the movie but fined producer David O. Selznick $5,000 for including the curse.

-Filming finally began on December 10, 1938, with the burning of Atlanta scene, although Scarlett still hadn’t been cast.
+Filming began on December 10, 1938, with the burning of Atlanta scene, although O’Hara still hadn’t been cast.
 British actress Vivien Leigh, newly arrived from London, dropped by the set to visit her agent, Myron Selznick, brother of the producer.
-David O. Selznick asked her to test for Scarlett.
-In January, Leigh signed on as Scarlett and Leslie Howard as Ashley Wilkes, and at last, principal filming began.
-By February, however, there was trouble on the set.
-Gable clashed with the director, and by February 14, Victor Fleming replaced George Cukor.
-Principal filming ended on June 27, 1939.
+David O. Selznick asked her to test for O’Hara.
+In January, Leigh signed on.
+Clark Gable, Olivia de Havilland, Leslie Howard and Hattie McDaniel also starred.
+McDaniel, who played Mammy, the Tara Plantation house servant and formerly enslaved woman, became the first African American actor to win an Oscar for her performance.